StewBC/machines/import/a2m/README.md

     .endfor
 ```
 FWIW, the `row++` could also have been, for example, `row = row + 1`.
 Any valid expression in any clause.
 If a loop fails to stop (ie the `<condition>` is never true), the assembler will automatically stop after 64K iterations.
-The for loops above will output the following bytes, which are the start line addresses for the first few lines of the Apple ][ highres screen at $2000.
+The for loops above will output the following bytes, which are the start line addresses for the first few lines of the Apple ][ high resolution screen at $2000.
 ```
 rowL:
 0000: 00 00 00 00 00 00 00 00 08 08 08 08 08 08 08 08